Cadet National Championships: 11th September 2021

 Medical: There will be paramedics at the event throughout.
 They will be seated in an area clearly marked as MEDICAL.

 Welfare: There will be a dedicated welfare officer at the event who will be clearly visible throughout.
 All welfare issues that arise at the event must be reported to the welfare officer present.

-Sustainability: As part of BFs commitment to reducing the environmental impact of our sport, no single use plastic bottles will be permitted on field of play.
+Sustainability: As part of BFs commitment to reducing the environmental impact of our sport, no single-use plastic bottles will be permitted on the field of play.
 We hope that the community will support efforts in this area and ensure that everyone brings re-useable bottles to the venue.
 Where possible, re-useable bottles will be on sale.

 Sign up to receive regular highlights from the exciting world of fencing - celebrating the best of our unique and inspiring community